Samosa Chaat

 All of the choices are good as long as you like them.

-When it comes to chutneys, you can make them yourself, or you can use shop-bought ones.
-Though I suggest you make your own yogurt chutney as it’s so easy to make and doesn’t need cooking.
+When it comes to chutneys, you can make them yourself or use shop-bought ones.
+I suggest you make your own yogurt chutney, as it’s so easy to make and doesn’t need cooking.

 You also need fine Sev or papdi for a crunchy garnish.